E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-aims4.rst.txt

     sets = ["lat_lon"]

-    backend = 'vcs'  # 'mpl' is for the matplotlib plots.
+    backend = 'mpl'  # 'mpl' is for the matplotlib plots.

     results_dir = 'lat_lon_demo'  # name of folder where all results will be stored